Stamp Duty Calculator

 No. The market value election is irrevocable once made on the SDLT return.
 This is why calculating both options carefully before filing is essential.
 Your solicitor cannot amend the election after submission, and HMRC will not allow retrospective changes.

-Does market value election apply to resale shared ownership?
+Does the market value election apply to resale shared ownership?

 What does "full market value" mean for the election?